Canon 1100D vs Sony RX100 III

 It is notable that the 1100D has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 1100D and the RX100 III have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the RX100 III was followed by the Sony RX100 IV.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1100D vs Sony RX100 III